Horror Camp Live 2015

 One massive positive that came out of this however was the actors themselves.
 My personal favourite is Dybuk, who is by far the star of the show.
 A great character, phenomenal actress, witty and quick of the mark, Dybuk is the perfect camp leader for the night.
 With her sharp tongue she is set to keep even the most unruly camper in line, and the night would certainly not have been the same without her.

 Other ones to watch out for is Abe Cleaver, Dr Goodkind, Femlesh and Phoofa.
 Towards the end of the night you get the pleasure of Phoofa’s company, a sweet girl with poor personal hygiene, but a welcome addition to our group for the rest of the evening.

 I will say that Horror Camp’s actors are some of the best I’ve seen, and the whole experience is really made special by them.
-Keep up the amazing work guys, and I’ll hopefully be back to see you again soon!Thank you for reading!
-GirlGeekUpNorth x
+Keep up the amazing work guys, and I’ll hopefully be back to see you again soon!Thanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter